 Erin Machell is a transportation planner in Toole Design’s Portland office.
 Erin excels at synthesizing complex information at the intersection of research, data analysis, planning, graphics, and urban design.
 She is a skilled visual storyteller, using compelling graphics to communicate analysis and proposals.
-She has worked on a varity of planning and design projects, with particular experience in bike share, complete streets, and separated-bikeway design.
+She has worked on a variety of planning and design projects, with particular experience in bikeshare, complete streets, and separated-bikeway design.
 Erin holds a Master of City Planning from the University of California, Berkeley and a Masters in Geography from the University of Oregon.

 Outside of work, Erin does aerial acrobatics and enjoys exploring the outdoors on her bike and on her feet.

 Toole Design planned and implemented “Biki,” Honolulu’s 1,000-bike, 100-station bikeshare system, providing both City residents and visitors with an outstanding…

 The Los Angeles Metro Bike Share system expands the reach of the city’s transit system and makes it more useful…

 The City of Vancouver, BC committed to a multimodal transportation solution on W. 10th Avenue, a busy corridor for active…